Electricity Price Forecasting: Bridging Linear Models, Neural Networks and Online Learning

-Figure \ref{fig1} illustrates the architecture of \emph{MLP with Reduced Linear} Model.
+Figure \ref{fig1} illustrates the architecture of \textbf{MLP with RLin} Model.
 The green neurons represent the input layer.
 The hidden layer is defined by the blue $n$ neurons, where the number of neurons $n$ is a hyperparameter to be tuned.
 The output layer consists of 24 neurons, where each neuron provides the forecast for a specific hour of the day, is highlighted in orange.
 The blue edges linking the input and hidden layers correspond to the weight matrix $\mathbf{W}^{(1)}$, while the remaining blue connections are saved in $\mathbf{W}^{(2)}$.
 For simplicity, the bias vectors $\mathbf{b}^{(1)}$ and $\mathbf{b}^{(2)}$ are not shown in Figure~\ref{fig1}.
 Note that the rectangular neurons represent vectors rather than scalars.
 Thus, any connection from a rectangular node to another neuron does not represent a single weight, but a vector of weights.
 For instance, the blue edges connecting $\mathbf{Com}_{d-2}$ to the hidden neuron $\mathbf{H}_{1}$ illustrate four learnable weights, since $\mathbf{Com}_{d-2}$ is a 4-dimensional vector.

 The red edges directly linking the input to the output, referred to as skip connection, represents the model’s linear predictor.
 The red solid lines connect to the variables that vary for each hour, whereas the dashed red lines correspond to variables that are constant throughout the day, such as fundamentals.
 However, an exception arises for the covariate $P_{d-1,23}$, which is constant across hours and also serves as the lagged price for predicting $P_{d,23} $.
 Accordingly, the skip connection for hours $P_{d,0}$ through $P_{d,22}$ includes 15 regressors, while the skip connection for $P_{d,23}$ contains only 14 covariates.
 It is worth noting that the linear relationships are not only learned through skip connection since the MLP component of the model can learn linear dependencies as well, which results in identifiability issues.
-However, one can include the orthogonalization cell proposed by \textcite{rugamer} to restore the interpretability of the linear components.
+To address this, one could incorporate the orthogonalization cell proposed by \textcite{rugamer} to restore the interpretability of the linear components.
 In this study, however, we do not apply this procedure, as our primary focus is on predictive performance rather than on coefficient interpretability.